telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 | SUM                       | Sums (adds) the set of numbers, including all numbers in a range
 | SUMIF                     | Sums the values of cells in a range that meet a criteria
 | SUMIFS                    | Sums the values of cells in a range that meet multiple criteria
-| SUMPRODUCT                | Returns the sum of the products of correspondign array elements
+| SUMPRODUCT                | Returns the sum of the products of corresponding array elements
 | SUMSQ                     | Sums (adds) the set of squares of numbers, including all numbers in a range
 | SUMX2MY2                  | Returns the sum of the difference between the squares of corresponding values in two arrays
 | SUMX2PY2                  | Returns the sum of squares of corresponding values in two arrays